 Depending on your students, these few dates can be enough for a first sitting and is useful in gaining a "sense of history".
 It anchors the spanse of time involved in studying history, from "the beginning" till "now".

-Printing the basic names and dates was much easier!
-We all sat at the dining room table with the older children between the younger children.
-The older children and I helped the younger children place the main dates.
+It made it more fun when we all sat at the dining room table with the older children between the younger children.
+This way the older children and I could help the younger children place the main dates.

-Our older children had drawn their own with ruler and pens, but by the time our youngest children were ready we had printed this printable timeline template.
-What a huge relief to all of us!
+Our older children had drawn their own with ruler and pens, but by the time our youngest children were ready (older, younger, and last but not least - youngest) we had printed this printable timeline template.
+It was a huge relief to all of us!

 Use your own style, but it might help to know that I've been glad to use the common

-Although, if you're going to use your timeline through the years, you might want to stick with the birth or death.
-Some books don't say which or only offer the one and that's why we often have both on our timelines.
+Although, if you're going to use your timeline through the years, you might want to stick with the birth or death, not both.
+Some books don't say which or only offer the one date and that's why we often end with both on our timelines.

 These timeline pages have the tick marks for one thousand years per ten inches on a page.

 If the date is marked with the event, birth, or death; it helps the children mark accurate placement of the names.